 5398, 5698, 5998.
 THESIS.
 The graduate student must be registered for this course (a) when in consultation over the thesis with the supervisory committee, and (b) in the semester or term in which the Master of Arts degree will be conferred.
-Prerequisite: permission of Graduate Advisor in English and approval of prospectus by the Committee on Graduate Studies at least 30 days before enrolling.
+Prerequisite: permission of Graduate Advisor in English at least 30 days before enrolling.
 5398 graded R/F only; 5698 and 5998 graded P/F/R.

 6391.
 GRADUATE READINGS IN LITERATURE (3-0).
-Supervised individual study at the PhD level.
+Supervised individual study at the Ph.D. level.
 May be repeated for credit when the content changes.
 Prerequisite: permission of instructor and Graduate Advisor.